katknow/Drafts/extractmetadata.md

 # Extract Metadata

-Once installed and active, the Extract Metadata module allows site administrators to extract embedded metadata from file.
+Once installed and active, the Extract Metadata module allows site administrators to extract embedded metadata from media.

 ## Configuring the module